 If you just provide the design of the final component, it will not be possible for the fabricator to create or produce a flat pattern for your component.
 Then how will he fabricate the final component?

-So my point here is to establish the fact that it is necessary to design the flat pattern also, along with the design of your final or finished component.
+So our point here is to establish the fact that it is necessary to design the flat pattern also along with the design of your final or finished component.

 And, the interesting and surprising thing is that the total length of the bent sheet is always greater than the length of the unfolded piece of the sheet.
 In other words, you can say that the total length of the flanges of the bent sheet is always greater than the length of the flat sheet or flat pattern.